jen-wan/shopping-list/Exam Guides/Shopping List Project.md

 ## Hooking Up The Submit Button

 We're now ready to create a new todo list when the user submits the form.
 Form submission usually occurs when the user clicks the button that represents an `input` item with the `type="submit"` attribute.

-In this case, we have a submit button that contains the word `Save`:
+- In this case, we have a submit button that contains the word `Save`:
+- This line generates an `<input>` element of type "submit" which creates a submit button in the form.
+The `value="Save"` attribute sets the button's text to "Save".

 ```jade
 input(type="submit" value="Save")